Jaredslocker21/java-practice/README.md

 ## Credits
-- Google fonts Barlow Condensed was used on the entire page.
+- Google fonts Roboto Mono  was used for the H1 and H2 while the font for the paragraphs is Sans Serif.
 - W3School has been used for instruction and ideas for the overall page.
 - Basic structure inspiration from other app-creators and tutorials.
 - Tutorials and instruction from The Code Institute.